Community groups and networks

 National community groups and networks

-- Equity, Diversity & Inclusion Service Improvement Group – supporting LGBTQ+ issues
+- Equity, Diversity & Inclusion Service Improvement Group – supporting all diverse groups

 - Clarion 55 – giving a voice to residents over the age of 55